Wat Num: Phra Khru Vinaivatee

 Phra Khru Vinaivatee (Jaroen Ativutho Dhammaluck) (1962–2002) reconstructed the Salagarnprarean in 1977.
 By the efforts of Phra Radsunkvarayarn (Sanid Tirasinitho), Wat Zinkhun, Ang Thong; and Phra Khemsarsopon (Dhammanune Tivseethera), Wat Kaobanzay, the mathayom provincial school, named “Utokavitayakom School”, had been established in 1979.
-A construction of crematory of Wat Num started in 1984, and 1993.
+The construction of the crematory of Wat Num started in 1984, and 1993.
 Wat Num obtained a Wisungsema on 23 January 1999, size 28x46 m. reconstructions by replacing the old ubosod.
-The celebration of gable apex placement of ubosod took place on 5–7 February 1999.
+The celebration of the gable apex placement of ubosod took place on 5–7 February 1999.
 Phra Khru Vinaivatee died, peacefully, on 24 April 2001.
 The Phitee Pookpantasema and buried the Nimit, took place on 9–17 February 2002.

 Phra Maha Sompoch Dhammapochho

 Phra Maha Sompoch Dhammapochho (Narksittilaez) (1902–Present), for Somdej Yannavarodom (Prayoo Suntungkuro).
 Phra Yannavarodom at Wat Tephsirintrawart decreed Phra Maha Sompoch for the position of acting Abbot, on 15 July 2002; 3 Months later he became the Abbot of the temple.
 He had been promoted to Tananukrom for Somdejphra Yannavarodom (Prayoo Suntungkuro), a so-called “Phra Khru Palad Samphiphatthanayanwaracharn Sasanaparaturatorn Yatiknissornsonkanunayok”.
 During his kind supervisions, Wat Num has continued to improve themselves in many aspects.